How effective are face coverings in reducing transmission of COVID-19?: Size distribution of fine respiratory aerosol particles involved in airborne transmission

+\joshspeaks{We need the size distribution of particles on inhalation \emph{and} exhalation.
+The former are obtained from the latter through knowledge of the evaporation kinetics, so we begin with exhaled particles.}

-Instead of an arbitrary size cutoff, expiratory particles can be more meaningfully categorised by their site of origin in the respiratory system.
-Larger droplets are more likely to be deposited in the respiratory tract \cite{zhang2012,cheng2014,chalvatzaki2020,guo2020}, so a large droplet originating deep in the respiratory tract would immediately deposit and be unlikely to escape; as a rule, smaller droplets emerge from lower in the respiratory tract.
-The majority of droplets produced in the oral cavity vary in size from $\sim$\SIrange{10}{1000}{\um} \cite{johnson2011}, whereas droplets produced in the Larynx and the lower respiratory tract are seen in the range $\sim$\SIrange{0.1}{10}{\um} \cite{morawska2009,johnson2011,asadi2019,gregson2020}.
-The former presumably contain the majority of virus because volume scales as the diameter cubed \footnote{The concentration of viable virus may be lower in droplets: in influenza it is a factor of $\sim10$ smaller \cite{milton2013}, however even accounting for this a factor of 10 increase in diameter increases the expected number of virions by $\sim 100$.}, but the latter are expected to be responsible for transmission by the airborne route so they will be our focus.
+Expiratory particles can be meaningfully categorised by their site of origin in the respiratory system.
+Larger \joshspeaks{particles} are more likely to be deposited in the respiratory tract \cite{zhang2012,cheng2014,chalvatzaki2020,guo2020}, so a large aerosol \joshspeaks{particle} originating deep in the respiratory tract would immediately deposit and be unlikely to escape; \joshspeaks{therefore} as a rule, smaller \joshspeaks{exhaled} aerosol \joshspeaks{particles} emerge from lower in the respiratory tract.
+The majority of aerosol \joshspeaks{particles} (and droplets) produced in the oral cavity vary in size from $\sim$\SIrange{10}{1000}{\um} \cite{johnson2011}, whereas \joshspeaks{particles} produced in the Larynx and the lower respiratory tract are seen in the range $\sim$\SIrange{0.1}{10}{\um} \cite{morawska2009,johnson2011,asadi2019,gregson2021}.
+The former presumably contain the majority of virus because volume scales as the diameter cubed \footnote{The concentration of viable virus may be lower in oral-mode droplets: in influenza it is a factor of $~10$ smaller \cite{milton2013}, however even accounting for this a factor of 10 increase in diameter increases the expected number of virions by $\sim 100$.}, but the latter will be our focus for reasons laid out in the introduction.

-Fluid particles immediately begin to evaporate upon exhalation \cite{xie2007,liuCoughJets2017} and the aerosols will reach their dessicated steady states (which we will refer to as ``droplet nuclei'') in less than \SI{1}{\second} \cite{nicas2005}.
-We use parameterisations of the measured size distributions (\ie uncorrected for evaporation) reported in \Refscite{johnson2011,gregson2020} in our calculations.
-Their hydrated state would be around a factor of $\sim3$ larger on exhalation, allowing for coverings to filter aerosols more effectively at the source \cite{liuCoughJets2017,robinson2020}.
+Fluid particles immediately begin to evaporate upon exhalation \cite{xie2007,liuCoughJets2017} and aerosol \joshspeaks{particles} smaller than $\lesssim \SI{10}{\um}$ will reach their dessicated steady states (which we will refer to as ``nuclei'') in less than \SI{1}{\second} \cite{nicas2005}.
+We take parameterisations of the measured size distributions (\ie uncorrected for evaporation) reported in \Refscite{johnson2011,gregson2021} as the unperturbed (by masking) inhaled distribution $p_\mathrm{in}^{(0)}$ in our calculations.
+Their hydrated state would be around a factor of $\sim3$ larger on exhalation, allowing for coverings to filter aerosol \joshspeaks{particles} more effectively at the source \cite{liuCoughJets2017,robinson2021}.
+We therefore write the distribution of exhaled \joshspeaks{particle} diameters $D$ as